mm0/timelapse/README.md

 ../../node_modules/.bin/webpack --config ../../webpack.config.js
 ```

-Compilation of the node.js function on the ec2 instance should be done with `../node_modules/.bin/webpack --config ../webpack.ec2.config.js`.
+Compilation of the node.js function on the ec2 instance should be done with `./node_modules/.bin/webpack --config ./webpack.ec2.config.js` from the app root directory.

 #### 5. Set your AWS configuration and region. using `aws configure` cli command or:
 ```bash